MarioVilas/winappdbg/doc/source/Downloads.rst

 While there are still some issues that need ironing out, it may be worth trying out faster Python interpreters such as `PyPy <https://bitbucket.org/pypy/pypy/downloads/>`_ and `IronPython <http://ironpython.net/download/>`_.

-If you find a bug or have a feature suggestion, don't hesitate to send an email to the `winappdbg-users <https://lists.sourceforge.net/lists/listinfo/winappdbg-users>`_ mailing list.
+If you find a bug or have a feature suggestion, don't hesitate to  `open a new issue <https://github.com/MarioVilas/winappdbg/issues>`_.
 Both comments and complaints are welcome! :)

 The following tables show which Python interpreters, operating systems and processor architectures are currently supported. **Full** means all features are fully functional. **Partial** means some features may be broken and/or untested. **Untested** means that though no testing was performed it should probably work. **Experimental** means it's not expected to work and although it might, you can encounter many bugs.